flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 	  The named Album must exist on the PhotoStation.
 	  The root Album is defined by an empty string.
 In general, Albums are specified by "<folder>{/<folder>}" (no leading or trailing slashes required)
 	- tree mirror upload:
-	  preserves the directory path of each photo/video relative to a given local base path on the PhotoStation below a named (existing) target Album.
+	  preserves the directory path of each photo/video relative to a given local base path on the PhotoStation below a named target Album.
 	  All directories within the source path of the picture/video will be created recursively.
 	  The directory tree is mirrored relative to a given local base path.
 Example:
 	  Local base path:	C:\users\john\pictures